-The proposed minor variances contemplate three zoning provisions, (1) associated with reducing the minimum 3-unit requirement for a street townhouse dwelling down to 2-units, (2) to reduce the front yard setback of the dwelling from 4.5 m fronting Summersides Boulevard down to 3 m, and (3) to reduce the rear yard setback of the dwelling units / attached (rear lane) garages to 6 m, whereas 7.5 m is required.
+The proposed minor variances contemplate two zoning provisions, (1) to reduce the front yard setback of the dwelling from 4.5 m fronting Summersides Boulevard down to 3 m, and (2) to reduce the rear yard setback of the dwelling units / attached (rear lane) garages to 6 m, whereas 7.5 m is required.
 The zoning provisions do not directly facilitate intensification by definition; instead, they seek a particular building coverage and single-storey (bungalow) built form.
 Planning staff are of the opinion that the requested variances conform to the Growth Plan policies and will help preserve the desirable rear yard landscaped amenity area by stretching the building coverage closer to both street frontages, thereby reducing the amount of land dedicated to the driveway.